 There are also bedrooms upstairs, enough for another three people to sleep.

 During the week we also found a thermos flask and mugs, great for taking out on walks or trips to the beach.
 There was a first aid kit and a sewing kit.
 In the kitchen we also found a box file marked “Tourist Information.”
 This contained the usual leaflets and booklets that you would pick up from the VisitScotland Information Centre in Tarbert but also OS maps.
-This is a really lovely touch if you don’t already own your own.
+This is a really lovely touch if you don’t already have your own.

 This croft is a great base for exploring the whole of the Isle of Harris & Lewis as we have.
 We can highly recommend Isle of Harris Holidays, Tigh Fionnlagh if you are planning a trip to the Outer Hebrides.
 Catherine and Finlay’s attention to detail for their family croft renovation is remarkable.
 You really do feel the history, love and nature of it.
 We loved the little extras, the Harris tweed used sparingly as an accent and the family photo’s.
 The island itself is an absolute gem.
 If you wish to see more of my photos – either of the holiday cottage or the island itself pop over to Facebook and take a look.